WebAssembly/spec/document/core/text/modules.rst

    Consequently, a function declaration can contain any number of exports, possibly followed by an import.

-.. index:: table, table type, identifier
+.. index:: table, table type, identifier, expression
    pair: text format; table
 .. _text-table: